MScholtes/PSVirtualDesktop/README.md

 Get virtual desktop with index number (0 to count-1).
 Returns desktop object.
 ### Get-DesktopIndex -Desktop desktop
 Get index number (0 to count-1) of virtual desktop.
 Returns integer or -1 if not found.
+### Get-DesktopName -Desktop desktop
+Get name of virtual desktop.
+Returns string.
+### Set-DesktopName -Desktop desktop -Name name
+Set name of virtual desktop to name.
+Works only on Windows 10 2004 or up.
 ### Get-DesktopFromWindow -Hwnd hwnd
 Get virtual desktop of window (whose window handle is passed).
 Returns desktop object.
 ### Test-CurrentDesktop -Desktop desktop